Gordon Waller: Peter and Gordon

+Solo career

-Peter and Gordon disbanded in 1968.
-Afterward, Waller attempted a solo career with little success, releasing one record, ...and Gordon.
-On this album Waller used a New York-based group White Cloud, featuring Teddy Wender on keyboards.
+With Waller and Asher parting ways, Waller attempted a solo career with little success, releasing one record, ...and Gordon.
 He also appeared in a production of Joseph and the Amazing Technicolor Dreamcoat as Pharaoh in 1971, a performance that he reprised on the LP.
 Waller first performed "Joseph" at the Edinburgh Festival, later reprising the role at the Albery Theatre in London's West End.
-In the mid-1970s Waller worked as a photocopier salesman with Rank Xerox in Leicester whilst living in Everdon, Northamptonshire.
-In 1995, he moved to Los Angeles, California, and started a publishing company, Steel Wallet International.
-Ltd., with his longtime friend and girlfriend, Georgiana Steele.
-After his divorce from Gay Robbins was final, he and Georgiana married on 15 August 1998, although they divorced in 2007.

 Waller returned to recording in 2002 as part of the He's a Rebel: The Gene Pitney Story Retold project produced by Gary Pig Gold.
 In 2007, Waller released a solo album Plays the Beatles, featuring a new recording of "Woman", which Paul McCartney wrote under the pseudonym of Bernard Webb, and which had been a Peter and Gordon hit in the mid-1960s.
 In 2008, he followed up with the release of Rebel Rider.

-On 19 July 2008, Peter and Gordon performed together at The Cannery Casino in Las Vegas, Nevada.
-Also on the bill that night were Chad & Jeremy.
-Both duos sang the final concert song ("Bye Bye Love") together for only the second time.
-On 21 August 2008, they performed a free concert on the pier in Santa Monica, California, briefly accompanied by Joan Baez.
-On 2 February 2009 Gordon performed with Asher at the Surf Ballroom as part of a tribute concert marking the 50th anniversary of "the Day the Music Died".
+Personal life

 Waller married three times.
 The first two ended in divorce.
-His first wife was Gay Robbins; his second marriage was to Georgiana Steele.
+His first wife was Gay Robbins; his second marriage was to Georgiana Steele, which lasted from 15 August 1998 to 2007.
 His third marriage, to Josenia (Jen) Couldrey, lasted from March 2008 until his death.
-He is survived by his two grown daughters, Phillippa and Natalie, both by first wife Gay, and a granddaughter, Tyla, as well as both his sisters, Diana and Annie.